canonical/lxd/doc/howto/network_bridge_firewalld.md

   You  must make these firewall rules persistent across host reboots.
   How to do this depends on your Linux distribution.
   ```

+(network-lxd-br-netfilter)=
+## Prevent connectivity issues with LXD and `br_netfilter`

+When using LXD bridges, the `br_netfilter` modules must not be loaded.
+When that module is loaded, even intra-bridge traffic becomes subjects to the firewall ruleset.
+This means that two instances connected to the same bridge would be unable to use multicast to communicate together as the traffic would not be permitted at the firewall level.

+  To verify if that module is loaded:

+    lsmod | grep br_netfilter

+  To unload that module:

+    rmmod br_netfilter